Thaddeus Claggett: Life and career

 In August 2022, Claggett defeated Mark Fraizer in the Republican primary election for the 68th district of the Ohio House of Representatives.
 In November 2022, he defeated write-in candidate Daniel Crawford in the general election.
 He succeeded Shawn Stevens.
 He assumed office in 2023.

+Committee assignments

+As of June 2026, Claggett serves on the following committees in the Ohio House.